-Our facilities are subject to environmental regulatory and permitting requirements for which we must demonstrate compliance.
-Our goal is zero enforcement actions.
+Our facilities are subject to environmental regulatory and permitting requirements at the federal, state and local levels for which we must demonstrate compliance.
+Our goal is zero enforcement actions – zero violations of environmental regulations or laws.
 We are also subject to routine environmental inspections of our facilities through scheduled – and unannounced – visits.
 During these visits, regulators inspect physical facilities and monitor our compliance with regulatory requirements, permit limits and record-keeping obligations.

-Ensuring environmental compliance is a priority for every project we undertake.
-In our Transmission business, we developed a mandatory environmental compliance training program and provide support from environmental specialists to ensure full compliance with environmental permit requirements.
-This is important to us as we invest $9 billion during the next three years to build new or rebuild transmission lines and facilities across the country.
+Environmental compliance is a high priority for the lifecycle of every project we undertake.
+In our Transmission business, where a large part of construction work is taking place, we developed a mandatory environmental compliance training program for all members of the project teams, and we provide support from environmental specialists and engineers to achieve full compliance with environmental permit requirements.
+This is important to us as we invest approximately $3 billion annually during the next three years to modernize transmission infrastructure across the country.